ffalt/jampacked/README.md

 Run `yarn run android:release` for a dev server.
 Connected phone or else an emulator is started.

-## Development server IOS (Experimental)

-Run `yarn run ios` for a dev server.
-Connected phone or else an emulator is started.

 ## Build Production Android

 Note: You must provide your own `android/app/jam_keystore.jks`